 Alcohol In The Body

-On the following pages is a generally accepted guide to the affects of alcohol.
+On the following pages is a generally accepted guide to the effects of alcohol.

 Absorption and Elimination